akubicharm/OpenShiftv3HandsOn/3.3_en/continuousDelivery/continuousDelivery.md

 Display the overview of the hellocd project so that reflection of changes can be seen.

 5. Make a tag for Production
-Give a tag for production to Image Stream of helloci project
+Give a tag for production to Image Stream of helloci project.
 ```
 oc get is
 oc tag helloci/world:latest helloci/world:prod